 There’s a boatload of different things you have to consider when choosing the best coffee beans.
 Do you want a cup of arabica or robusta?
 What roast level suits your taste buds?
 How about blends and single-origin coffee, which would you prefer?

 If you’re relatively new to coffee, these questions may seem completely alien to you.
 But don’t worry, this short but detailed guide will show you the ropes, take you through the nitty-gritty and guide you on the ins and outs of what might constitute the ‘best coffee beans’.

 Whole Coffee Beans vs. Ground

 Before we get into the real coffee talk, let’s get the obvious out of the way.
 Never ever buy ground coffee.
 Honestly, it’s just damn terrible.

 When you buy ground coffee, you’re essentially buying what I like to call ‘dead coffee’.
 When coffee is ground, it immediately starts to lose its flavor and character.
-This is why it’s important that we buy whole beans and grind them ourselves.
+This is why it’s important that we buy whole beans and learn how to grind them ourselves.

 Honestly, there is no excuse for buying ground coffee anymore.
 Coffee bean grinders are affordable and totally easy to use.
 Trust me, whole beans is the way to go!

 Two Types Of Coffee Beans

 So Arabica vs. Robusta, which type of coffee bean is best?
 Let’s look at both before drawing any conclusions.
 When we talk about the fundamental aspects of coffee knowledge, coffee species are essential.
 While there are hundreds of types of coffee plants grown across the world, only two varieties make up the majority of global coffee bean sales.
 Arabica and Robusta.